-Having a strong password when authenticating to a service by username and password is very important.
-Sometimes, you need to protect your account or server, and try to keep your data safe and secure.
-It is often said that a strong password must have a minimum of 14 characters with variations like you may have lowercases/uppercases in the characters and alphabets.
-Mostly the long password is considered to be much more secure than a short one since it is hard to get.
-In this tutorial, we will see many ways to generate a strong password from Linux command line.
-We will have a look at many different means to create a stronger password that is secure enough, using the Linux command line.
-You need to generate a stronger password from the command line so, it has various different methods and utilities that are already available.
-We will be discussing many of the methods and you may choose any of the ways for generation of a password as per your need.
+A strong password is very important when you authenticate to a service with a username and password.
+Sometimes you need to protect your account or server and try to keep your data safe.
+It is often said that a strong password must have at least 14 characters, with variations such as lower and upper case letters and alphabets.
+Most of the time, a long password is considered much more secure than a short one because it is hard to get.
+In this tutorial, we will learn many ways to create a secure password using the Linux command line.
+We will look at many different ways you can create a stronger and more secure password using the Linux command line.
+If you want to create a strong password using the command line, there are several methods and utilities available to you.
+We will discuss many of these methods and you can choose one of the methods to create a password depending on your needs.

 Generation of a password with OpenSSL

-Step 1: First of all, open Terminal by clicking on Ubuntu launcher and search for Terminal.
+Step 1: First of all, open Terminal by clicking on the Ubuntu launcher and searching for Terminal.

 Step 2: Now click on the Terminal and wait for the terminal to open.